pzhg/hCNN/README.md

 ## Example
 See the following file as an example of utilizing this toolbox:
 >	`example_MNIST.m`
+Dataset used in this example is from [here](http://yann.lecun.com/exdb/mnist/).

+See the following file as an example of utilization of Multiple channel (BLOB) layer:
+>	`example_MicroDoppler.m`
+Dataset used in this example is from [here](https://www.mathworks.com/help/phased/examples/pedestrian-and-bicyclist-classification-using-deep-learning.html?s_eid=PEP_16543).

 ## Roadmap
 * RMSE output layer